Leo Lionni books often includes sweet sentiments as well as a wry sense of humor that connects with kids.

 Everyone loves Willy the wind-up mouse, while Alexander the real mouse is chased away with brooms and mousetraps.

-Wouldn’t it be wonderful to be loved and cuddled, thinks Alexander, and he wishes he could be a wind-up mouse too.
+Wouldn’t it be wonderful to be loved and cuddled? thinks Alexander, who wishes he could be a wind-up mouse, too.

 It’s an extraordinary day on Pebble Island for three frogs when one of them discovers a beautiful white egg.